garden-io/garden/docs/reference/providers/kubernetes.md

 Storage parameters for the code sync volume, which build contexts are synced to ahead of running in-cluster builds.

+Important: The storage class configured here has to support _ReadWriteMany_ access.
+If you don't specify a storage class, Garden creates an NFS provisioner and provisions an ephemeral NFS volume for the sync data volume.

 Only applies when `buildMode` is set to `cluster-docker` or `kaniko`, ignored otherwise.

 | Type     | Required | Default                              |